-Cornstarch Frosting is a recipe is from Stephanie, who sent it to me after reading my review of the icing for Quick Chocolate Cupcakes with Flour Type Icing, a mixture of flour and milk that is cooked and then whipped into a mixture of butter and granulated sugar.
+Cornstarch Frosting is a recipe is from Stephanie.
+She sent it to me after reading my review of Quick Chocolate Cupcakes with Flour Type Icing, a mixture of flour and milk that is cooked and then whipped into a mixture of butter and granulated sugar.
 The texture, after you beat it enough so that the sugar dissolves, is supposed to be similar to a rich buttercream and less sweet than typical powdered sugar icing.
 I liked it, but it was a definitely a change from the type of icing I’m used to.

 3/4 cup milk (whole, reduced fat and skim all work)

 3/4 cup sugar

 3/4 cup (1 1/2 sticks) butter — salted